This website is owned by Dr Mike Sutton

 'My line lies more in the political & social, Your's in tracing out the admirably balanced scheme of Nature all linked together in dependent connection—the vital endowed with a variation-power in accommodation to material change.'

-Robert Chambers, a staunch anti-Chartism, educational liberal, who was notoriously fearful of the consequences of political emancipation of the working classes was one of seven naturalists newly discovered (Sutton 2014) to have cited Matthew's (1831) book pre 1858.
+Robert Chambers, a staunch anti-Chartism, educational liberal, who was notoriously fearful of the consequences of political emancipation of the working classes was one of seven naturalists newly discovered (Sutton 2014 and 2017) to have cited Matthew's (1831) book pre 1858.
 He was a friend and correspondent of Darwin, and, like Lyell - Darwins great mentor, a member of the Edinburgh Geological Society.
 Their private correspondence reveals that Both Darwin and Lyell knew that Chambers was the anonymous author of the heretical Vestiges of Creation - the book that notoriously 'put evolution in the air' in the mid 19th century and which was Wallace's greatest influence.

 In 1848 Chambers stood for political election.
 He was supported in that campaign by none other than Adam Black - Patrick Matthew's publisher - who extensively advertised Matthew's book and its subject matter on species.